Hjördis Töpel

-Hjördis Viktoria Töpel (4 January 1904 – 17 March 1987) was a Swedish freestyle swimmer and diver who competed at the 1924 Summer Olympics in Paris and at the 1928 Summer Olympics in Amsterdam.
+Hjördis Viktoria Töpel (4 January 1904 – 17 March 1987) was a Swedish freestyle swimmer and diver who competed at the 1924 Summer Olympics in Paris and the 1928 Summer Olympics in Amsterdam.

 She competed in both diving and swimming at the 1924 Olympics.
 In swimming she entered the 200m breaststroke, the 100m and 400m freestyle events and the 4×100m freestyle relay.
 Her team won bronze in the relay and she finished seventh in the breaststroke.
-She also won an individual bronze medal in the Women's 10m Platform event.
+She also won an individual bronze medal in the 10m platform event.

 Remarkably, there were two female athletes at the 1924 Olympics who won medals in both diving and swimming.
 Hjördis Töpel and American Aileen Riggin both won diving and swimming medals, making them the first two female athletes to win medals in two different sports at a single Olympic games.

 In 1928 Töpel only competed in diving, alongside her younger sister Ingegärd.
-They both took part in the Women's 10m Platform event but neither of them advanced into the final round.
+They both took part in the 10m platform event but neither of them advanced into the final round.

+Early life

+Hjördis was born in Göteborg, Västra Götaland, Sweden on 4 January 1904 to parents Viktor Emanuel, a typographer and book printer, and Matilda Josefina Töpel.
+She had six brothers and two sisters: Yngve Gotthard Töpel, Frans Josef Töpel, Karin Helena Töpel, Erland Viktor Töpel, Olof Valdemar Töpel, Gilbert Reimond Töpel, Björn Fritiof Töpel, and most notably fellow Olympian Ingegärd Töpel.
+She was educated in Folkskola, Göteborg.